-10 The Building Manager or Caretaker
+11. The Building Manager or Caretaker

 Because of the size and likely complexity of mixed use schemes involving stratum subdivisions, there is often a building manager or caretaker.
 Sometimes the building manager is a fully qualified and experienced facilities manager.
 These managers are appointed in the same way as the managing agent is appointed - using the standard contractual provisions and an appropriate agreement.
 However, the term of appointment of a building manager or caretaker is likely to be substantially longer than that for a managing agent.
 Typically, managing agents are appointed for up three years, while building managers or caretakers can be appointed for as long as ten years.
-Again, the restrictions in the Strata Schemes legislation regarding the appointment of building managers or caretakers only apply to bodies corporate and do not apply to appointments by building management committees.
+Again, the restrictions in the Strata Schemes legislation regarding the appointment of building managers or caretakers may not apply to bodies corporate or appointments by building management committees.